-But conventional arbitration has been criticized because arbitrators supposedly arrive at awards by “splitting the difference” between the parties positions.
-Such behavior diminishes concession-making, and may even drive parties to take more extreme positions in the hope that the final award will be more favorable to them.
+Final offer arbitration (FOA) is a conflict resolution method that involves an arbitrator or a panel of three arbitrators.
+Conventional arbitration has been criticized because arbitrators supposedly arrive at awards by “splitting the difference” between the parties’ positions.
+Such behavior diminishes concession-making and may even drive parties to take more extreme positions in the hope that the final award will be more favorable to them.

 What is Final Offer Arbitration?